 Herbal Medicine Uses of Guelder Rose

-The bark of guelder rose is antispasmodic and sedative.3 It has been used by women to calm menstrual cramps for hundreds of years, but there are no clinical trials about its use.
+The bark of guelder rose is antispasmodic and sedative.
+It has been used by women to calm menstrual cramps for hundreds of years, but there are no clinical trials about its use.

-The plant chemistry contains viopudial, a compound that relaxes smooth muscle and lowers blood pressure.4
+The plant chemistry contains viopudial, a compound that relaxes smooth muscle and lowers blood pressure.

 The guelder rose is often grown in gardens as an ornamental plant.
-In Ireland, the variety that features large, white, sterile flowers, ‘Snowball Tree’, is particularly popular.5
+In Ireland, the variety that features large, white, sterile flowers, ‘Snowball Tree’, is particularly popular.

-Some sources suggest that guelder rose is toxic, particularly when the berries are eaten in excess, causing stomach upsets or worse – symptoms of poisoning.5
+Some sources suggest that guelder rose is toxic, particularly when the berries are eaten in excess, causing stomach upsets or worse – symptoms of poisoning.

-However, there is no conclusive opinion and few data on the plant’s toxicity.
+However, there is no conclusive opinion and little data on the plant’s toxicity.
 Seek medical advice before use.
 The herb is best avoided during pregnancy and when breastfeeding.

-- Lang, DC.
-The Complete Book of British Berries.
-Threshold Books.
+Lang, D. C. (1987) The complete book of British berries.
+London: Threshold Books.